yearn/yearn-devdocs/docs/getting-started/guides/how-to-understand-yvault-roi.md

 ### Conclusions

-1. The short-term ROI data is a suitable estimation for the short-term \(i.e. if we compare the % from the last two days, it's likely that the following two days are going go be similar\).
+1. The short-term ROI data is a suitable estimation for the short-term \(i.e. if we compare the % from the last two days, it's likely that the following two days are going to be similar\).
 2. Short-term ROI data is _**absolutely not accurate**_ when extrapolated in the long-term.
 3. Long-term data \(say today and [inception of vault](https://docs.yearn.finance/resources/faq#where-can-i-find-strategy-descriptions)\) is a good overall estimation of the vaults performance and should be used when comparing different investment opportunities.